matthiaskoenig/dfba/guidelines.md

 ## Ports
-* How to annotate?
+Objects which are linked via ports in the different submodels **MUST** have the same ids in the the different submodels.
+The respective ports **MUST** have the same ids.

+* How to annotate (SBO) and how to name (we should have a simple naming convention which should be followed, so it is clear which ports are belonging to what)?
 * How to encode?
 * What must be coupled between the subnetworks?

 ## Multiple FBA and kinetic models
-* ?
-How to handle multiple FBA models and kinetic models.
+* How to handle multiple FBA models and kinetic models ?

-* ?
-How to deal with stochastic models.
+* How to deal with stochastic models ?
-In this first version
+In this first version of the guidlines and implementation no stochastic models are supported.

 # Model Simulation
 In this section we describe how simulators should simulate a model given in the DFBA SBML formalism.